brenden-t-r/game-engine/README.md

 ## Windows

-DirectX backend must be run with MingGW toolchain OpenGL backend must be run with VS Studio toolchain
+- DirectX backend must be run with MingGW toolchain.
+- OpenGL backend must be run with VS Studio toolchain.

 Run with one of the following CMake options to choose a backend
 ```bash